fernando-massa/inspirations/README.md

 ---
 Inspiration is a Pinterest-inspired app.
 Users can organize images and links of interest in a visually appealing way.
 ---
 You can add many inspirations!
-Without adding them to a Gallery, they'll all float together

 ![Inspiration App Inspirations](https://imgur.com/umrXFll.png)

-You can create many Galleries and add many inspirations to that gallery!
+You can organize your inspirations by adding them into a Gallery.

 ![Inspiration App Gallery1](https://imgur.com/91wg9yo.png)